 The task of gathering information to assist foxhound packs in North America has spawned the thought: What are the duties of the kennelperson?
 This book has broadened the scope of the conventional idea of a kennelman as it becomes obvious that most of our membership wrap the kennelman's duties into the total responsibility of managing hounds, including all aspects of involvement.
 The kennelman, in most cases, is "the chief cook and bottle washer."
 All too often, the kennelman has MFH behind his or her name.
 With this fact in mind, we have chosen to include all aspects of this book into the kennelperson's scope of responsibilities.
-Thus, this heaven-sent soul must attend to the breeding, training, care and housing of that most treasured ingredient of the hunt-the hound.
+This role must attend to the breeding, training, care, and housing of that most treasured ingredient of the hunt-the hound.

-I.I • Emergency Phone Numbers, Supply and Repair Directory
+1.1 • Emergency Phone N u m b e r s, Supply and Repair Directory